bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

-What we actually want is simply pass a type to this function, i.e. call is like this:
+What we actually want is simply <em>pass a type</em> to this function, i.e. call is like this:

 {% raw %}
 <p></p>